 President-Designate for COP 29 is Mukhtar Babayev, Azerbaijan's Minister of Ecology and Natural Resources.
 Azerbaijan is a repressive state with a poor human rights record according to Human Rights Watch in leadup to a meeting in Bonn in June.

-Australia will likely be represented at the ministerial level by Climate and Energy Minister Chris Bowen.
+Australia is represented at the ministerial level by Climate and Energy Minister Chris Bowen.
 See Tracking Australian Ministers and Australian pledges at COP29.
 Australia is lobbying to hold COP31 in 2026, and an announcement of host is likely in Baku.
 The city of Belem in Brazil is holding COP30 in 2025.

 I'll be including detail from IISD Earth Negotiating Bulletin for each day.
 I might pluck details from the full report, especially relevant to Australia, and will post the 'In the Corridors" section which provides a concise 'vibe' summary on the negotiations.
 I might include details from other sources as needed.